martan3d/AirMiniTransmitter/README.md

 The ProMini Air *receiver* shares exactly the same hardware as the ProMini Air transmitter, and changing only the #defines in config.h (in library/AirMiniTransmitter) will create a receiver version of the hardware.
 As described at the Blueridge Engineering site, an inexpensive, but powerful [amplifier](http://blueridgeengineering.net/index.php/wiki/cheap-airwire-dead-rail-dcc/) (the [Cytron MD13S](https://smile.amazon.com/gp/product/B07CW3GRL6/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)) is available to convert the ProMini Air receiver's 5V "logic-level" DCC to "bipolar" DCC for the onboard DCC decoder.

+The project has been updated to operate with CC1101 (or CC110L) transceiver boards that operate at 26MHz (the default) or 27MHz (such as Anaren boards).
+Selection is performed by editing libraries/AirMiniTransmitter/config.h.